openjdk/guide/src/guide/backporting.md

     /backport jdk21u
     /backport jdk21u-dev

+In this example we backport a change to the JDK 21 update release.
+The difference between `jdk21u` and `jdk21u-dev` is that `jdk21u` is used for the two first update releases (21.0.1 and 21.0.2), while `jdk21u-dev` is used for any later update releases of OpenJDK 21.
+To backport to other update releases, replace `jdk21u` with the corresponding name for the target update repository.

 /backport jdk jdk23
 /backport :jdk23

-In the first and second example we backport the change to the JDK 21 update release.
-The difference between `jdk21u` and `jdk21u-dev` is that `jdk21u` is used for the two first update releases (21.0.1 and 21.0.2), while `jdk21u-dev` is used for any later update releases of OpenJDK 21.
-To backport to other update releases, replace `jdk21u` with the corresponding name for the target update repository.

-The third and fourth example above will backport the change to a stabilization branch, in this case JDK 23.
+In this second example we backport the change to a stabilization branch, in this case JDK 23.
 As before `jdk` is the name of the target repository, and `jdk23` is the name of the stabilization branch.
 Using the colon syntax is a shortcut.

 Using the `/backport` command is the recommended way to perform backports as the tooling will automatically handle all the necessary steps in the background.
 If a backport PR is manually created, set the PR title to `Backport <original commit hash>`.
 This ensures that the bots will recognize it as a backport as opposed to a main fix specifically targeting an older release.
 One can tell whether or not the bots recognized a PR as a backport by the [backport]{.label} label being added if it's recognized.